 Antioxidants – help prevent inflammation and lower levels of stress, which can help improve cortisol levels.
 Look for bright colored fruits and vegetables and eat them raw.
 Oranges, pomegranate, peppers, tomatoes, most berries, eggplant, kale, artichokes, red cabbage, dark chocolate, green tea and goji berry.

 Healthy fats – the body needs a sufficient amount of healthy fats to function properly, keep inflammation down and maintain a hormonal equilibrium.
 Good sources of fat are avocados, wild salmon, and grass fed butter.
 There are 2 Essential Fatty Acids that the body must obtain from food as it cannot synthesize on its own.
 These are Omega 6 (Linoleic acid) and Omega 3 (Alpha-Linolenic acid) they build all of the lipid compounds the body needs, regulate inflammation response, enable tissue to stay fluid and flexible, regulate cell division and structure, help produce steroids and hormones, regulate nerve transition, and act as a primary energy source for the heart muscle.
 Deficiencies and imbalance in the essential fatty acids play a significant role in the development of degenerative diseases, like heart disease, cancer, stroke, autoimmune disease and skin conditions.
 Omega 6 and Omega 3 are best consumed in close to equal proportions 1 : 1 or 3 : 1 being ideal.
 However, in today’s typical diet we consume way too much Omega 6 and are deficient on Omega 3 which creates real health dangers.
 Omega 6 rich oils like canola, soybean, peanut, safflower, corn and cottonseed are everywhere and in everything, they are cheap and relatively stable so the food industry really favors them.
 This is another reason to stop consuming packaged foods and opt for a wholesome diet made of home cooked meals and rich in raw fruits, vegetables and healthy oils in the right ratio.
-Sources of Omega 3 are fatty fish like salmon, mackerel and sardines, walnuts, flaxseed, chia seeds, hemp oil (has the perfect ratio between the two), flax oils (very high in Omega 3 and also good ratio between the two omegas), I would recommend cooking mainly with grass fed butter, olive oil or coconut oil and use flaxseed oil or hemp oil for salad dressings, while supplementing with a good Omega 3 supplement.
+Sources of Omega 3 are fatty fish like salmon, mackerel and sardines, walnuts, flaxseed, chia seeds, hemp oil (has the perfect ratio between the two), flax oils (very high in Omega 3 and also good ratio between the two omegas), I would recommend cooking mainly with grass fed butter, olive oil or coconut oil and use flaxseed oil or hemp oil for salad dressings.

 Water - The human body is composed of 75 percent water and 25 percent solid matter.
 To provide nourishment, eliminate waste and regulate all the functions in the body, we need water.
 If we do not hydrate enough our body starts having difficult time detoxifying itself and eliminating waste, which often results in acne since the skin is an organ of elimination as well.
 In today’s modern world however most people are chronically dehydrated, we are substituting water with tea, coffee, alcohol and soft drinks not realizing that they are actually very dehydrating.
 Aim for 8 glasses of pure water a day, start the day with a large glass of pure water with some lemon in it, this will re-hydrate your body after the night, will help maintain the pH of your body, will contribute to your digestive health, also helping the body with its natural detoxifying processes.
 Lemons possess anti-bacterial and anti-fungal properties as well.
 If you are not used to drinking water adding lemon in your water for the whole day will make it easier for you to reach your daily goal as it makes the water taste better.
 Another trick is to get a fruit infuser water bottle where you can add all sorts of fruits to your water, this will make drinking water a lot more fun and it has added health benefits.